 The Princess Bride is one of my all-time favorite films.
 Like many people, my favorite character is Inigo Montoya, the revenge-seeking Spaniard swordmaster.
 Mandy Patinkin, who played Inigo, is, to my view, one of the greatest living actors in the world today.

 I'm well into writing the second adventure now.
-It's great fun for me to write.

 At the end of The Princess Bride, Westley says to Inigo, "You'd make a wonderful Dread Pirate Roberts!"
 Here are the many adventures of the new captain of the Revenge!
 Read on!

 "How do you do?" he asked somewhat uncertainly.
 His Spanish accent was thick but wadeable.
 "Paloni?
 You are Duncan Paloni?"